 Further down you'll discover Nebraska's finest quality colleges and universities for Agricultural Economics & Business degree programs for the money.
 In 2017 129 Agricultural Economics & Business undergraduate students graduated with bachelor degrees from colleges and universities in Nebraska.
 These grads will earn an average salary of $39,547, starting out.
 Mid-career, the average salary increases to $74,010.

 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 University of Nebraska at Kearney is a wonderful decision for students pursuing an Agricultural Economics & Business degree.
 Students who get pleasure from a more slow-paced life will appreciate the school's position in the modest town of Kearney, Nebraska.

-Each year, somewhere around 66.0% first-year students receive scholarships, with the average award being $4,055.
 This institution works with its students to insure they take on as little student debt as possible.
 Students usually leave the university with only $23,764 in student loans.
-For more info, look at college scorecard.
+Graduates of University of Nebraska at Kearney typically don't have difficulties paying off their student loans; only 4.0% defaulted.
+Get an idea of what being on campus at UNK is really like by watching a few campus videos.

 University of Nebraska - Lincoln is among your best bets if you want to study Agricultural Economics & Business.
 With over 20,000 students, University of Nebraska - Lincoln is among the largest schools in the U.S..

 University of Nebraska - Lincoln appeals to the very best, and the average SAT score of applicants is typically around 1,145.
 83.0% of freshman students come back for their sophomore year of school.
 Take a look at every one of University of Nebraska - Lincoln's rankings to know more about the college.